Electronic signatures in real estate: the future

 There is no denying, however, that this is a complex area of both law and technology and the risk of fraud cannot be ignored.
 The Working Group recognises this concern, which will be one area of focus in the second phase of its report which has yet to be published.

-Briefings Real Estate real estate digital digital assets future the future of electronic signatures in real estate real estate law electronic signatures
+Briefings Corporate and commercial law Real Estate, planning and construction real estate digital digital assets future the future of electronic signatures in real estate real estate law electronic signatures